-159. No prosecution for an offence under section 156 or 158 shall be commenced without the sanction of the Attorney-General.
+166. No prosecution for an offence under sections 163 or 164 shall be commenced without the sanction of the Director of Public prosecutions

-Ignorance of age of female immaterial
+Knowledge of age of female immaterial

-160. Except as otherwise expressly stated, it is immaterial in the case of any of the offences referred to in this Part committed with respect to a woman or girl under a specified age, that the accused person did not know that the woman or girl was under that age, or believed that she was not under that age.
+167. Except as otherwise expressly stated, it is immaterial in the case of the offences referred to in this Part of this Code committed with respect to a woman or girl under a specified age, that the accused person did not know that the woman or girl was under that age, or believed that she was not under that age.